Hands presenting gift

 Develop a Marketing Plan

 • Consistently brand your communications.
-Include your nonprofit’s logo, colors, and fonts in all of your GivingTuesday marketing materials to instill trust in your audience and make your promotions look more professional.
+Include your nonprofit’s logo, colors, and fonts in all of your marketing materials to instill trust in your audience and make your promotions look more professional.
 Additionally, using the GivingTuesday heart logo and #GivingTuesday in your content will tie the campaign together and increase its visibility.

 Invest in the Right Software